mmarius/montreal-things-to-do/README.md

 ## COLM 2025 specific info

 [COLM 2025](https://colmweb.org/) will happen from October 7th to 10th at the [Palais des Congrès](https://maps.app.goo.gl/2KBzjB32JPW4WBkh8) in Downtown Montréal.
 In my opinion (Marius), this is the least interesting part of Montréal.
 Luckily, the Palais des Congrès is connected to the Place-d'Armes metro station (orange line), so it will be easy to explore the city from there.
+At least you're very close to Montreal's most famous church, Notre-Dame!

 ## Getting around